lluisrc/bashColours/README.md

 # Bash Colours
-In this proyect you can see how to set colours in output shell.
+In this proyect you can see how to set colours in output scripts.

 ```
 endColour="\e[0m"